djav1985/v-wordpress-plugin-updater/README.md

 8. Configure a system cron to run `php cron.php` regularly so the database stays in sync with the plugin and theme directories.

 NOTE: Make sure to set /public/ as doc root.

+When a host entry is created or its key regenerated, the server marks it to send the key once.
+The `/api/key` endpoint returns the key only while this flag is set, then disables it after the first retrieval.

 ### Usage